seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Or in the heart, or in the head?
 How begot, how nourished?
 Reply, reply.
-It is engender’d in the eyes,
+It is engender'd in the eyes,
 With gazing fed; and fancy dies
 In the cradle where it lies.
-Let us all ring fancy’s knell
+Let us all ring fancy's knell
-I’ll begin it,–Ding, dong, bell.
+I'll begin it,--Ding, dong, bell.

 **ALL**
 Ding, dong, bell.